 Choosing Where to Stay

 You’ll get the best bang for your buck by camping at the parks or staying in your RV.
-But, if you are able to book early, and willing to spend a bit more, we recommend the villas at Devils Fork State Park, located on the shore of Lake Jocassee.
+But, if you are able to book early, and willing to spend a bit more, we recommend the CCC era cabins at Oconee State Park or the villas at Devils Fork State Park, located on the shore of Lake Jocassee.